Starotitorov/react-native-deep-link/README.md

 [![NPM](https://nodei.co/npm/react-native-deep-link.png)](https://nodei.co/npm/react-native-deep-link/)

 React Native deep linking library.
-If you need to handle deep links in your project, just create a routes config, the package will do the rest!
+If you need to handle deep links in your project, just create a schemes config, the package will do the rest!

 * [Why do I need this package?](#why-do-i-need-this-package)
 * [Installation](#installation)